 Finding the Health Clubs for the 50+ Crowd

-Fortunately, Miriam found that gyms have changed a lot from the "muscle beach" days.
-"It is very, very, comfortable," she says of her new club, adding that her gym has a knowledgeable staff and a variety of programs for all ages.
+Fortunately, Miriam found that health clubs have changed a lot over the years.
+"It is very, very, comfortable," she says of her new club.
+"It has a knowledgeable staff and programs for all ages."

 Just for You

-Many gyms across the US also offer special programs for older adults.
-Try a sample of different activities to get a balance of strength and cardio.
+Many health clubs also offer special programs for older adults.
+Try a sample of different activities.
+Get a balance of strength and cardio.
 Also talk to instructors about other classes that may fit your interest and fitness level.

 Before You Begin

 Before you sign up for a health club:

 Monthly fees for health clubs can vary greatly.
 There may also be fees for different services, classes, or to use certain areas—such as a pool or racquetball court.
 Check for discounts for older adults from the gym, or from your insurance company.
 Be careful not to pay for more than what you will need or use.